mdupont315/cart-react-frontend/README.md

 ## Tech Stack Used :-

-Click Cart webiste looks very amazing and introduced with various types of languages like JavaScript, HTML, CSS etc. There are the some important details regarding with this project which are mentioned below :-
+Click Cart website looks very amazing and is introduced with various types of languages like JavaScript, HTML, CSS, etc. There are some important details regarding this project are mentioned below :-

-This report is provided by the Github language used stats.
+This report is provided by the GitHub language used stats.
 So, this is the total percentage of the coding languages.
 <ul dir="auto">

  <ol dir="auto">◉ JavaScript : 95.5%</ol>